 Maybe it’s “that will go wrong because” or “I’m anxious because” or “I’ll never be able to because.”

-So notice how you use the word because and make some new choices.
+Therefore, notice how you use the word 'because' and choose to make some new choices.

 Choose a ‘because’ that will help you overcome anxiety.

 Maybe “because I have got through x, y and z, I know I have immense strength inside of me.”

 “Because I have developed loads of knowledge and skills I haven’t always had, it is possible I will learn new ways to feel good.”

 Choose a because that feels more like possibility, expansion, and relief.
 You’ll have plenty if you apply determination to look for them.

 4. Memories – Separate Your Past from Your Future